Hiking Hotspot: Crabtree Falls on the Blue Ridge Parkway

 The Blue Ridge Parkway

 The 469 mile Parkway drive, which runs through 29 counties in Virginia and North Carolina, is the most popular National Park Service site in the country.
 With over 15 million visitors per year, it’s more heavily visited than runners up the Great Smoky Mountains National Park and the Golden Gate Recreation area, according to the NPS.
-The Highlands section which runs a scenic route from Milepost 217 along the NC/VA border, to Crabtree Falls at Milepost 339, is home to many national wonders including jaw dropping waterfalls, stunning rock formations, and awe inspiring mountains.
+The Parkway Highlands section which runs a scenic route from Milepost 217 along the NC/VA border, to Crabtree Falls at Milepost 339, is home to many national wonders including jaw dropping waterfalls, stunning rock formations, and awe-inspiring mountains.
 Grandfather Mountain and Linville Falls are the 2 must-dos along this portion of the drive.

 The hike to Crabtree Falls

 Seeing this mesmerizing 70 foot waterfall in person requires a moderate hike of 2.5 miles.
-As many waterfalls in the region require much more effort to see a sub par waterfall, this one is really worth exploring.
+As many waterfalls in the region require much more effort to see a smaller waterfall, this one is really worth exploring.
 The trail begins at Crabtree Falls campground at Parkway Milepost 339.
 For this hike, you have two options.
 Beginning on Loop A, you will embark on a gradual 0.9 mile downhill descent to the falls.
 You can make this a relatively easy out-and-back hike of under 2 miles.
 Or, continue on the full loop (another 1.7 miles) and enjoy a bit more time out in nature.
 Even the full loop is mostly moderate, asides from a short but steep switchback near the beginning of the loop.

 A few beautiful views from the trail